Do you need an incorrect credit card charge reversed? Learn how to dispute transactions with your bank.

 How do I lodge a dispute?

-The process for lodging a dispute will vary by bank, but most will allow you to give the necessary information online.
-Here are some examples:
+The process for lodging a dispute will vary by bank.
+Some will let you provide the necessary information online, while you may need to call others.

 What happens after my dispute is lodged?